-Grilling with cedar planks imparts a slightly smoky flavor on the salmon, which pairs perfectly with a cool, creamy yogurt dill sauce and a squeeze of lemon for brightness.
-A simple way to elevate your dinner to restaurant quality!
+Grilling with cedar planks imparts a slightly smoky flavor on the salmon, which pairs perfectly with a cool, creamy cucumber and dill yogurt sauces.
+This grilled salmon with yogurt sauce is a simple way to elevate your dinner to restaurant quality!

-To kick off the season, I thought I'd share one of my favorite ways to cook salmon -- using a cedar plank.
-We LOVE cedar plank salmon.
-So much so that we served it at our wedding.
+To kick off the season, I thought I’d share one of my favorite ways to cook salmon — using a cedar plank.
+We LOVE cedar plank salmon so much that we served it at our wedding.
 And somehow our amazing caterers actually pulled it off for 130 people.
-I'm still in awe of how they did that.

-Cedar planks impart a slightly smoky, woody-in-a-good-way flavor that just tastes like summer.
-It also smells like you're having a bonfire scent while cooking a simple meal in the back yard, which is a nice bonus too.
-Every year my father-in-law gets us a big stack of cedar planks for Christmas so we are ready for the following season.
-He goes to Home Depot and has someone cut the planks for him.
-What a great way to cut costs from the over priced versions you get in the grocery store!
+The cedar plank imparts a slightly smoky, woody-in-a-good-way flavor that just tastes like summer.
+It also smells like you’re having a bonfire scent while cooking a simple meal in the back yard, which is a nice bonus.

 One of the best parts about this dinner is that it’s easy enough for a weeknight (as long as you remember to soak your plank before you go to work!) but special enough to serve for a dinner party where you’ll be dining al fresco.
 Pair with a simple arugula salad dressed with lemon and olive oil and perhaps this Lemony Asparagus and Farro Salad and you’ve got yourself a well-balanced, healthy dinner that feels restaurant worthy in about 30 minutes.
 What could be better?